themisir/themisir.com/content/about.md

 ## Stuff I have

-- I use MacBook Pro 16" 2019 model for work and daily use
+- I use MacBook Pro 16" 2019 for browsing web, writing ~javascript~ I mean typescript
-- I use Raspbery Pi 4 for running home server (a few automations, chat bots and stuff)
+- I use Raspbery Pi 4 for running home server
+- I got a beast PC (finally!) with the following specs: AMD Ryzen 7 7700X3D; RTX 4070; 2x16G DDR5; Samsung EVO ???PRO 2TB.
+I use this PC as a my daily driver for work and gaming
-- I shoot with Canon M50 Mark II
+- I shoot with Canon M50 Mark II and those lenses: Canon 50mm/f1.4, Sigma 16mm/f1.4
-- I currently own two prime lenses: Canon 50mm/1.4, Sigma 16mm/1.4
-- I got no pets for now..
+- I got no pets for now...
+- Not technicially owned, but I use [Tailscale](https://tailscale.com) to create a private net for my devices and private servers

 ## How to connect?